 Top light brown that becomes golden and then silver as it approaches the ventral area.
 On this one we find clearer transverse bands and with a black zig-zag longitudinal band that runs through the body from the mouth to the caudal fin.

 In their wild state Snake skin Gourami reach up to 25cm, although in captivity they tend to stay between 15-20cm.

 Let’s watch them

 What Do Gourami Fish Eat?

-Gourami fish are omnivorous animals, but as primary food they consume animal material rather than vegetable.
-It isn’t common to see them biting plants and prefer algae as the vegetable part of their diet.
-These fish accept food in flake form although if you have access to live food, it is a very good option since it develops healthier fish and improves its condition to reproduce.
+Gourami fish are omnivorous creatures, although as primary food they consume animal material rather than vegetable.
+It’s weird to see them biting plants and prefer algae as the vegetable part of their diet.
+These fish accept food in flake form, although if you have access to live food it would a very good option, since it develops healthier fish and improves its reproductive condition .
 These foods can also be administered frozen.

 The pearly gourami has a small mouth in proportion to its size, so they must be fed with chopped elements such as worms.

-It’s possible that gourami fish show different degrees of aggressiveness, some may have a bad behavior with their peers; others may be so peaceful to the point of shyness.
-It is necessary that as owners be prepared to adapt to peers according to the personality of the fish, a mixture of neutral personalities would be ideal for aquarium companions when it is community.
+It’s possible that gourami fish show different levels of aggressivenes, since some of them may have a bad behavior with their peers while others may be so peaceful to the point of shyness.
+It’s necessary that as owners be prepared to adapt peers according to each specimen’s behavior.

 Let’s watch them again